The following strategies for answering the free-response questions will help you on exam day.

 - Learn how to present your thesis statement: make your overarching statement or argument and then position your supporting evidence so that it is obviously directed to answering the question, as opposed to being a string of abstract generalizations.
 State your points as clearly as possible and explicitly connect them to the larger thesis.
 Do not leave it to the reader to infer what is meant or how something illustrates a point.

 - If you have done the analytical work required prior to writing, you should be able to demonstrate an understanding of the complexity of the question.
 You should state your thesis, introduce the elements that support the thesis, and demonstrate the logic that led you to link the elements in support of the thesis.
 By applying these ideas you will construct an excellent essay.

 - While essay writing in general is a valuable exercise, you may wish to work specifically on free-response questions from previous AP Exams.
 This will allow you to compare your own responses with those that have already been scored and evaluated.
 Free-response questions are available through the AP Program in numerous formats.
-One of the easiest ways to find sample essays is to go to the About the Exam page for U.S. Government and Politics on the Past Exam Questions page at AP Central.
+Fnd sample essays for U.S. Government and Politics on the Past Exam Questions page at AP Central.

 Pay close attention to the task verbs in the question.
 Each one directs you to complete a specific type of response.
 Here are the task verbs you’ll see on the exam:

 - Compare: Provide a description or explanation of similarities and/or differences.

 - Define: Provide a specific meaning for a word or concept.

 - Describe: Provide the relevant characteristics of a specified topic.

 - Develop an argument: Articulate a claim and support it with evidence.